xiaoyingpu/visgrammar-site/content/_index.md

 ### What to expect

 Interactive panel and breakout discussions.
-Detailed schedule coming soon.
+Detailed schedule coming soon [here](/schedule/).

 ### Our panelists